ehomrich/event-emitter/README.md

 emitter.set_max_listeners('3') # TypeError
 emitter.set_max_listeners(-7) # ValueError
 ```
+`EventEmitter` instances will issue a `MaxListenersExceededWarning` when the number of listeners added to a specific event exceeds the defined maximum limit.
+This is a useful to find memory leaks.

 Events whose listeners count were already greater than the new maximum number remain unchanged, but additions of new listeners are subject to the check.